- Fan Zone

 Welcome to the section of U.S. Figure Skating Online set aside just for judges.
 This will hopefully provide a centralized location for all the news and notes for U.S. Figure Skating judges, as well as notices regarding new forms to be downloaded, etc.

-The Professional Skaters Association (PSA) will be holding four full-day and seven half-day Nationwide Seminars around the country between June 27 and Oct.
-19, 2014.
-U.S. Figure Skating judges and registered trial judges may attend these seminars free of charge.
-Those who attend a full-day seminar will receive 30 CEUs.
-Those who attend a half-day seminar will receive 15 CEUs.
-For more information and to register for a seminar, please visit the Nationwide Seminars page on the PSA website.
+The Professional Skaters Association (PSA) will be holding five full-day and four half-day Nationwide Seminars around the country between Aug.
+29 and Oct.
+3, 2015.
+U.S. Figure Skating judges and registered trial judges may attend these seminars free of charge but must print off a downloadable form from the PSA website and fax or send the completed form to the PSA.
+Please direct any questions regarding registration to Barb Yackel at the PSA Office at 507.281.5122 or firstname.lastname@example.org.
+Those who attend a full-day seminar will receive 30 CEUs, and those who attend a half-day seminar will receive 15 CEUs.

 Moves in the Field Recertification Course: please click here (PDF) for more information.